Daniel-KM/Omeka-S-module-Access/README.md

 - By default, it is a specific setting available as a radio button in the advanced tab of the resource form.
-- The second way is to set a value to a specified property, for example `curation:access`.
+- The second way is to set a value to a specified property, for example `dcterms:accessRights` or `curation:access`.
-  The value can be "free", "reserved", "protected" or "forbidden".
+  The default values are "free", "reserved", "protected" or "forbidden".
 The property and the names can be translated or modified in the config.
 It is recommended to create a custom vocab and to use it via the resource templates to avoid errors in the values.